AzizbekTursunov/python_practise/README.md

 # python_practise
-# This repository has my lab in the Python3 \n MIPT course Practise
+"""This repository has my lab in the Python3
+MIPT course Practise
+"""